PurpleNurps/PurpleNurps/README.md

-My name is Sean Lunt and today is Friday, 22 December at 18:02 GMT.
+My name is Sean Lunt and today is Saturday, 23 December at 00:25 GMT.